Pooja6608/SI-2024-Cubesat-SU/README.md

 - Here is the code :
   [I2C](https://github.com/Pooja6608/SI-2024-Cubesat-SU/blob/main/Arduino/I2C%20OLED%20display)
 #### Lab 8: Introduction Signal Processing using Python
+ -Signal Processing is the field of science which involves the manipulation of signal from time domain to frequency and vice versa, smoothing the signal, separating the noise from signal i.e filtering, extracting information from the signal

-  - Compute the `FFT` of the above signal and plot it.
+-Computed the FFT and FSK of the above signal and plot it.
-    - We  noticed that  the FFT resolution is very limited for a single cycle.
+    -We have notice the FFT resolution is very limited for a single cycle.
-  - Created a another  signal of frequency `3MHz`, add it to above signal and do `FFT` for the resultant signal.
+- Created another a signal of frequency 3MHz, add it to above signal and do FFT for the resultant signal.

 #### Lab 9: I2C temperature sensor interface
   - Display of room temperature and humidity through OLED as well as serial monitor using DHT22 with ESP32.